quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 ## Overview of Game Source Code

-Programming in our code is largely split into 2:

-- Arena: in charge of dealing with all the tiles, enemy, home base and towers
-- Build Tool UI: takes in user interaction to build / upgrade / destroy and passes it on to the Arena to execute

-The Arena itself has multiple important nodes, but here are some clarifications on the most inscrutable parts:
+The entire game itself has multiple important nodes, but here are some clarifications on the most inscrutable parts:

 **Navigation**